 Q: What courses should I take first to be eligible for the PTA program?

-A: You need to complete all basic and developmental courses (for those students whose ACT and/or Compass scores require co-requisite courses) as determined by the college.
+A: You need to complete all learning support courses (for those students whose ACT and/or Compass scores require co-requisite courses) as determined by the college.
 High school requirements include Algebra I and I and biology.

 Q: Do I need to take the other general education/core requirements prior to the PTA program?